-Just like readers can collect paper tickets for a drawing at your library, readers can collect tickets to deposit toward specific prize options for a challenge in Beanstack.
-Adding tickets to badges will give your readers the opportunity to assign those earned tickets to a later ticket drawing prize option of their choice within a challenge.
+Just like readers can collect paper tickets for a drawing at your library, readers can collect tickets to virtually deposit toward specific ticket prize options in Beanstack.
+Adding tickets to badges within a challenge gives participating readers the opportunity to deposit those earned tickets to a ticket prize option of their choice.

 You only need to use tickets and ticket drawings if your library offers multiple prize options and you want your readers to be able to select the prize drawings (sometimes thought of as raffles or baskets) into which they are entered.
 If that isn't the case for you, and you have something like weekly drawings or a grand prize drawing, you should skip tickets and instead go straight to Challenges > Drawings to set up a traditional drawing.

 From the reader side, challenge participants can see the number of tickets they have and the ticket prize options available to them by accessing the "Ticket Drawings" tab in a specific challenge.
 If your challenge doesn't include ticket drawings, readers won't see the "Ticket Drawings" tab at all.

 Upon earning a badge with tickets attached, readers are prompted to enter tickets toward the prize options.
 The reader can choose how many tickets to enter into each ticket prize option.
 For example, one reader may choose to put two virtual tickets into one drawing for an iPad and four virtual tickets into one drawing for seats at a sports game, while another may choose to put all their tickets toward the iPad.
 The more tickets a reader assigns to a prize, the better their odds are of winning that prize.

 Readers can change their ticket allotments toward each prize option up until the ticket end date, when they can no longer deposit tickets or change their selections.
 After that end date, the library picks and notify winners for each prize option; they are not automatically notified within Beanstack.